numpattern/numpattern.github.io/_posts/2024-08-05-Segment_Anything_Model.md

 ---

 Image analysis extracts feature information to quantify shapes, enumerate object's structures and characterize shape of structures.
 Rock particles result from erosion, blasting, comminution, and others.
-The geometric characteristics of these particles encode information about their geneating process.
-The mineralogy influences the mechanical properties and determines the shape and size of individual particles.
+The geometric characteristics of these particles encode information about their generating process.
+The mineralogy influences mechanical properties and determines the shape and size of individual particles.
 Digital images are first partitioned into constituents prior analysis.

-The applicability of segmentation models such as Segment Anything, Mask R-CNN, and DeepLab for rock particle analysis depend on the requirements of the task, flexibility, customization, resource efficiency.
+The applicability of segmentation models such as Segment Anything, Mask R-CNN, and DeepLab for rock particle analysis depends on the requirements of the task, flexibility, customization, resource efficiency.
 The example shows a result on an image with numerous clasts.
 The coloured masks partition the image.
 The required self-descriptve metrics are calculated for the red contours to derive shape descriptors.

 <div style="display: flex; justify-content: space-between;">